-- The proposal does not block nor obscure any significant or scenic views or outlooks. - The planning proposal seeks to increase the height limit of the site to 20m but the site specific DCP will limit development adjacent to the heritage site to 4 storeys in order for it to be compatible with the scale of buildings. - The fall in topography from the heritage site to CGV results with the visual appearance of the 4 storey
+- The proposal does not block nor obscure any significant or scenic views or outlooks. - The planning proposal seeks to increase the height limit of the site to 15m but the site specific DCP will limit development adjacent to the heritage site to 4 storeys in order for it to be compatible with the scale of buildings. - The fall in topography from the heritage site to CGV results with the visual appearance of the 4 storey

-- buildings being 3 storeys, corresponding to the visual appearance of some of the newer buildings on the Heritage Site. - The higher buildings of 5 storeys and 5-6 storeys in the southern precinct have been placed along the southern boundary of the CGV site providing an extensive setback between the heritage site and these buildings of greater density. - The built form will be controlled by the site specific DCP that will setback the buildings 15m from the boundary.
+- buildings being 3 storeys, corresponding to the visual appearance of some of the newer buildings on the Heritage Site. - The built form will be controlled by the site specific DCP that will setback the buildings 15m from the boundary.
 This setback will ensure the built form blends in with the natural environment and does not encroach on the curtilage of the heritage site. - From this viewpoint the proposed built form sits below the lower tree canopy but at this location the trees are not as dense nor as high as elsewhere along the shared boundary providing more visibility of the potential development beyond.
 However, understanding the wider context of the historic setting reveals that the development beyond is minor in terms of views of the house. - Future detail design and material selection will further mitigate impacts on the view through the selection of recessive design elements which would read as secondary to the boundary tree line. - The crowns of the higher trees along the Heritage site boundary continue to extend beyond the building envelopes. - The proposed building envelopes are visually separated from the heritage item by the mature trees currently along the boundary, hence the open landscaped setting for the historic Victorian former gentlemen's residence is conserved. - The trees in this view are dictating the horizon not the built form and this is being maintained with the new proposal.